JaneEvans/JaneEvans.github.io/match-card/README.md

 # Memory Game Project
-A flip flop match card game for all ages!
+A flip match card game for all ages!

 ## Instructions
 1. Click to start game; it will allow you 3 seconds to remember the cards